FlandereKua/Node-Based-Adventure/Node Graph/Basic Spearmanship.md

 ## Mechanics & Effects
 - **Effect Details:**
-    - +1 Piercing DMG when using a spear
+    - +1 Pierce DMG when using a spear

 ---